-Car parts, encyclopaedias, and scrupulously shining tins: Britain’s weird recycling habits revealed
+Car parts, encyclopedias, and scrupulously shining tins: Britain’s weird recycling habits revealed.

-People up and down the country have eccentric habits when it comes to putting out their recycling, it appears.
+People up and down the country have eccentric recycling habits.
+Especially when it comes to putting out their trash thinking it’s recycling.

-Even though complete sets of encyclopaedias, surgical implements and – in one case – an engine block from a Ford Escort have been left out for the bin men, it proves that the UK is enthusiastic about recycling, says the Business Waste company.
+Even though complete sets of encyclopaedias, surgical implements and – in one case – an engine block from a Ford Escort.
+All these recycling habits have been left out for the bin men.
+However it proves that the UK is enthusiastic about recycling, says the Business Waste company.

 “We hear all sorts of weird and wonderful stories from waste operators,” says BusinessWaste.co.uk spokesperson Mark Hall, “And it would be a shame not to share them.”